awslabs/service-workbench-on-aws/main/integration-tests/README.md

 #### Resources for Advanced Tests

-- **Environment Type:** Import each specific Service Catalog Product as an Environment Type
+- **Environment Type:** Import each specific Service Catalog product as an environment type.

-- **Environment Configuration:** Create a configuration for every corresponding environment type that was created
+- **Environment Configuration:** Create a configuration for every corresponding environment type that was created.

-- **Data Source Study:** If testing BYOB studies, create an external BYOB study on the deployment with Read & Write Access
+- **Data Source Study:** If testing BYOB studies, create an external BYOB study on the deployment with read and write access.

 #### Resources to create through AWS Console:

 - **Test Administrator password:** Create an AWS Parameter Store record to store Test Administrator password.
 Pick a parameter name of your choice.
 Use 'SecureString' for parameter type 'text' for data type.(**Note the parameter name**)

-- **Cost Explorer:** Turn on Cost Explorer service, activate tags 'Env', 'Proj' anc 'createdBy'.
+- **Cost Explorer:** Enable Cost Explorer service and activate the 'Env', 'Proj' and 'createdBy' tags.

 ### Config File